mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 ### Applying Segments to MMRs

-As described in the [PIBD Messages RFC](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0020-pibd-messages.md), segment messages contain lists of hashes, leaves and their positions that should be sequentially applied to their respective MMRs in order to rebuild them.
+As described in the [PIBD Messages RFC](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0020-pibd-messages.md), segment messages contain lists of hashes and leaves as well as their MMR positions.
+Hashes and leaves should be sequentially applied to their respective MMRs in order to rebuild them.

 #### Note about Output/Rangeproof leaf data